 Internet of Things (IoT)

 As your data grows in size, it opens a lot of opportunities for businesses to go beyond understanding business trends and patterns.
 Machine learning and artificial intelligence are examples of innovations that you can exploit with your data.
-Building your artificial intelligence and machine learning capability is relatively easy now because of the availability of technologies and the ability to scale your storage and compute on the cloud.
+Building your artificial intelligence and ML capabilities is relatively easy now because of the availability of the requisite technologies and the ability to scale your storage and compute on the cloud.

-ML and AI are terms that are often mixed together.
+Machine learning and artificial intelligence are terms that are often mixed up.
 In a nutshell, machine learning is a subset (or application) of artificial intelligence.
 Machine learning aims to allow systems to learn from past datasets and adapt automatically without human assistance.
-This is made possible by a series of algorithms being applied to the dataset; the algorithm analyzes the data in near-real time and then comes up with possible actions based on accuracy or confidence derived from previous experience.
+This is made possible by a series of algorithms being applied to the dataset; the algorithm analyzes the data in near-real-time and then comes up with possible actions based on accuracy or confidence derived from previous experience.

-The word 'learning' indicates that the program is constantly learning from the data fed to it.
+The word "learning" indicates that the program is constantly learning from data fed to it.
 The aim of machine learning is to strive for accuracy rather than success.
-There are two main categories of machine learning algorithms: supervised and unsupervised.
+There are three main categories of machine learning algorithms: supervised, unsupervised, and reinforcement.

-Supervised machine learning algorithms create a mapping function to map the input variables with the output variable.
-The algorithm uses the existing datasets to train itself for predicting the output.
+Supervised machine learning algorithms create a mapping function to map input variables with an output variable.
+The algorithm uses existing datasets to train itself to predict the output.
 Classification is a form of supervised ML that can be used in applications such as image categorization or customer segmentation, which is used for targeted marketing campaigns.

 Setting up a modern data warehouse with cloud analytics is the key factor in preparing to execute ML/AI.
-Without migrating the workloads to the cloud, deriving ML/AI models will encounter various roadblocks in order to maximize the business value of these emerging technologies.
-A modern data warehouse and analytics pipeline are the backbone that enables these.
+Without migrating the workloads to the cloud, deriving ML/AI models will mean encountering various roadblocks in order to maximize the business value of these emerging technologies.
+A modern data warehouse and analytics pipeline form the backbone that enables you to pass these roadblocks.

 Microsoft is a leader in machine learning and artificial intelligence as they have been driving a lot of innovation throughout their products and tools—for instance, Window's digital assistant, Cortana, and Office 365's live captions and subtitles.
-They offer a range of products, tools, and services such as Microsoft Cognitive Services, ML Studio, Azure Machine Learning Service and ML.NET.
+They offer a range of products, tools, and services such as Microsoft Cognitive Services, Azure Machine Learning studio, the Azure Machine Learning service, and ML.NET.

 In order to be efficient and agile with implementing data analytics in your company, you need the right culture and processes.
 This is where the concept of DataOps comes in.
 DataOps removes the co-ordination barrier between data (analysts, engineers, and scientists) and operations (administrators and operations managers) teams in order to achieve speed and accuracy in data analytics.

 DataOps is about a culture of collaboration between different roles and functions.
-Data scientists have access to real-time data to explore, prepare, and serve.
-Automated processes and flows prove invaluable to this collaborative effort between analysts and developers, as it provides easy access to this data through visualization tools.
-Relevant data should be served to end users via web or mobile applications; this is usually possible with a use of Application Programming Interface (API).
+Data scientists have access to real-time data to explore, prepare, and serve results.
+Automated processes and flows prove invaluable to this collaborative effort between analysts and developers, as they provide easy access to data through visualization tools.
+Relevant data should be served to end users via web or mobile applications; this is usually possible with an Application Programming Interface (API).
 For CEOs, DataOps means faster decision-making, as it allows them to monitor their business at a high level without waiting for team leaders to report.
-The following figure tries to explain the idea of a collaborative DataOps culture:
+Figure 1.1 tries to explain the idea of a collaborative DataOps culture: